-Alfa Optional is a cross-sectional study, considered as a complementary visit to the Alfa Study, with the objective of expanding the cognitive, genetic and brain characterization of cognitively healthy people, in order to be able to detect early Alzheimer's disease.
+Alfa Genetics is a cross-sectional study, considered as a complementary visit to the Alfa Study, with the objective of expanding the cognitive, genetic and brain characterization of cognitively healthy people, in order to be able to detect early Alzheimer's disease.

 The study will have about 2,000 participants.
 All of them will be given a magnetic resonance, in order to be able to identify brain morphological patterns associated with specific genetic variants that may be related to the risk of developing Alzheimer's disease.